apideck-libraries/portman/README.md

 - **openApiOperation (String)** : Reference to the combination of the OpenAPI method & path, for which the Postman pm.collectionVariables will be set. (example: `GET::/crm/leads`)
 - **collectionVariables (Array)** : Array of key/value pairs to set the Postman collection variables.
-  - **responseBodyProp (string)** : The property for which the value will be taken in the response body and set the value as the pm.collectionVariables value.
+  - **responseBodyProp (string)** : The property for which the value will be taken from the response body and set the value as the pm.collectionVariables value.
-  - **responseHeaderProp (string)** : The property for which the value will be taken in the response header and set the value as the pm.collectionVariables value.
+  - **responseHeaderProp (string)** : The property for which the value will be taken from the response header and set the value as the pm.collectionVariables value.
-  - **requestBodyProp (string)** : The property for which the value will be taken in the request body and set the value as the pm.collectionVariables value.
+  - **requestBodyProp (string)** : The property for which the value will be taken from the request body and set the value as the pm.collectionVariables value.
   - **value (string)** : The defined value that will be set as the pm.collectionVariables value.
   - **name (string OPTIONAL | Default: openApiOperationId.responseProp** : The name that will be used to overwrite the default generated variable name